abhinav0370/Multimodal-Multilingual-Misinformation-Detection-Tool-CredCheck/README.md

 ### Features

-- **Analyze Headline**: Choose between Text, Audio, Image, or Video input methods to analyze news headlines for credibility
+- **Analyze Headline**: Choose between Text, Audio, Image, or Video input methods to analyze news headlines for credibility.
-- **Real-Time News Analysis**: Fetch and analyze the top news headlines in real-time
+- **Real-Time News Analysis**: Fetch and analyze the top news headlines in real-time.